ghacks Technology News

 Even better is the fact that instructions are included for each add-on in the collection.
 These aid the user in configuring them the intended way.

-The add-ons of the collection can be divided into two groups: Add-ons that change the appearance of Firefox, mostly to reduce the screen space requirements of Firefox toolbars and menus, and additional add-ons that add functionality to the browser.
+The add-ons of the collection can be divided into two groups: add-ons that change the appearance of Firefox, mostly to reduce the screen space requirements of Firefox toolbars and menus, and additional add-ons that add functionality to the browser.

-In the first group, add-ons are listed to control the presence of the titlebar and statusbar, to reduce the size of the menu, to combine the location bar and search bar, to combine progress bar and address bar, and to add new toolbar buttons that offer additional functionality on the Firefox toolbar, including the ability to quickly toggle image and embedded content loading.
+In the first group, add-ons are listed to control the display of the titlebar and statusbar, to reduce the size of the menu, to combine the location bar and search bar, to combine progress bar and address bar, and to add new toolbar buttons that offer additional functionality on the Firefox toolbar, including the ability to quickly toggle image and embedded content loading.

 The second group consists of an adblocker to speed up loading times, url tooltips to offer an alternative way to check urls in the browser (without statusbar), an add-on that disables backspace navigation, an add-on that scrolls the pages smoothly when scrolling and a menu editor to remove or add menus from the web browser.